Radical Body Love

 A world that sticks to the rigidity of all-or-nothing thinking doesn’t foster awe and respect for our bodies, or other people’s.
 Instead, it teaches us to compare bodies in a judgmental way where even ‘perfection’ comes at a cost.
 It sets us up to be non-accepting of difference.
 This creates unjust power imbalances in society that begin to seem normal and ‘ just the way things are’.
 With all this body bashing it’s not surprising our sense of body respect is bruised at best, and somewhat battered at times.

-This can range from supporting people to experience self-worth and embodied pleasure, to activism and overhauling the entire education system!
+This can range from hanging out with people who help you experience self-worth, planning things that bring you embodied pleasure, to activism and overhauling the entire education system!

 This is a random assortment of resources.
 If there’s anything I’ve mentioned that you’d like a citation for, or more information about, please let me know and I’ll do what I can to find a source or make a suggestion.